cms636/cms636.github.io/_posts/2017-11-07-digital-curation.md

 ## Approach
 Since the annotations were not particularly good, I ended up going through the collection of photos and tagging the ones related to music and instruments.
 Since this didn't reach the 30-photo minimum, I also added other kinds of entertainment such as tennis and other games.

-As for uploading to Omeka, this was quite frustrating.
+**Challenges:** As for uploading to Omeka, this was quite frustrating.
 The site was pretty unintuitive, and the import functionality didn't even let me bulk-upload the images (so I had to do that individually).
 This probably isn't the forum for it, but I feel like this curation project would be much easier on a modern website-building platform such as SquareSpace or even an alternative exhibit as an instagram profile, or something like that (though you don't get the same form of metadata).
+I'd also like to second all of Parker's points from his post.

 ## Goals
 - Show the close relationship between entertainment and war in 16th-century France.